Foxy/foxy-node-netlify-functions/src/functions/datastore-integration-orderdesk/README.md

 - under **Environment**, click "Edit variables"

-Please, notice that the default values where chosen to match the default OrderDesk settings. ou shouldn't need to change these values unless you are not using OrderDesk default fields.
+Please, notice that the default values where chosen to match the default OrderDesk settings.
+You shouldn't need to change these values unless you are not using OrderDesk default fields.

+This section contains all possible customizations you can do by setting environment variables.

+After changing your environment variables you may want to redeploy your webhook.

 ##### Configuration

 These environment variables are used to allow your webhook to authenticate authenticate with Foxy and OrderDesk.

 | Variable                        | Default Value   | Description|
 | ------------------------------- | --------------- | --------------------------------------------------------------------------------  |